snok/django-guid/README.rst

     }

 ----------

-Inspired by `django-log-request-id <https://github.com/dabapps/django-log-request-id>`_ with a complete rewritten `django-echelon <https://github.com/seveas/django-echelon>`_ approach.
+This package was inspired by `django-log-request-id <https://github.com/dabapps/django-log-request-id>`_ with a complete rewritten
+`django-echelon <https://github.com/seveas/django-echelon>`_ approach.